Kamill90/demo-server/readme.md

 # Goals:
 -Auth
--Logged in user can add a graphic with desctription -Everybody can see every graphics with desctription -Logged in user can like other graphics
+-Logged in user can add a photo with desctription -Everybody can see every photos with desctription -Logged in user can like other photos

 After changing something in graphql types, update datamode.prisma and 'yarn deploy'